Devi Bhagavata Purana: Devi Gita

 The Bhakti theology of the Devi Gita part of this Purana may have been influenced by the Bhagavad Gita, and with Vaishnava concepts of loving devotion to Krishna found in the Bhagavata Purana.
 All these texts highlight different types of devotion in a Samkhya philosophy framework.
-Tamasic Bhakti is one, asserts the text, where the devotee prays because he is full of anger, seeks to harm others, induce pain or jealousy to others.
+The text asserts that Tamasic Bhakti is one where the devotee prays because he is full of anger and seeks to harm or induce pain or jealousy to others.
 Rajasic Bhakti is one where the devotee prays not to harm others, but to gain personal advantage, fame or wealth.
 Sattvic Bhakti is the type where the devotee seeks neither advantage nor harm to others but prays to purify himself, renounce any sins and surrender to the ideas embodied as Goddess to liberate himself.

-SDB 07.37.11:12 original Sanskrit:

-SDB 07.37.13:14 original Sanskrit: